 How Do I Get Windows 10 to Recognize My External Hard Drive

-There are many useful workarounds for fixing the external hard drive not being detected in Windows 10 (the ways to fix external hard disk not detected in Windows 7 are basically the same).
+Is your external drive not showing up?
+There are many useful workarounds for fixing the external hard drive not being detected in Windows 10 (how to repair hard disk not detected in Windows 7 is basically the same).

 Method 2: Check & Fix the Drive in Disk Management

-Sometimes, an external hard drive not showing in Windows Explorer could appear in Disk Management.
+Sometimes, an external hard drive not showing in my computer (Windows Explorer) could appear in Disk Management.
 How to open Disk Management:

 - Press Windows + X keys.

 - Click on Disk Management option from the pop-up menu.

 What prevents a drive from showing up:

 How to fix the problem in the above 4 cases?

 Case 1: Create a New Volume

 - Choose New Simple Volume (or other volume types you need).